jhudsl/cow/README.md

 ```
 Then in the browser of your choice, navigate to localhost:8787 and install from GitHub if you want the latest version.
 ```
-remotes::install_github("jhudsl/gitHelpeR")
+remotes::install_github("jhudsl/cow")
 ```

 ## Set up with GitHub token

-If you want `gitHelpeR`, to have full capabilities you will need to give give your local RStudio a GitHub token.
+If you want `cow`, to have full capabilities you will need to give give your local RStudio a GitHub token.
 To do this, run this command:

 ```